razoshi/mtproto-list/README.md

 # MTProto Proxies

-Open list of proxies for telegram, updates every hour.
+Open list of proxies for telegram, updates automatically.